 To create a Google Business Profile for your business first, go to google.com/business and sign in with your Google account.
 If you don’t already have a Google account, you’ll need to create one.
 See our step-by-step instructions on how to create your Business Profile from scratch for one location or for multi-location businesses.

 If your Google Business Profile already exists, but you haven’t claimed it yet, go to google.com/business and enter your company name.
-If your Business Profile already exists, it will appear in the drop-down menu.
-Go ahead, and select your business.
-Google will now ask if you want to manage this profile.
-Once you click “Manage now,” you will need to verify the Business Profile.
+If your Business Profile already exists, it will appear in the Google knowledge panel on the right side.
+Click on “Own this Business, then select “Manage the business” appears.
+Now, you verify your Business Profile.

 Google offers different ways to verify your profile.
 You can use a phone, text, email, or video call to do this.
 The type of verification needed depends on the information Google has about your business.
 Each verification process is straightforward, but you may need to verify with more than one method.